hypernumbers/hypernumbers-manual/contents/excel-compatible-functions/statistical/introduction-to-statistical-fns.rst

 Excel-Compatible Statistical Functions
 ======================================

-The following Excel-compatible statistical functions are implemented in Hypernumbers:
+The following Excel-compatible statistical functions are implemented in Vixo:

 .. toctree::
    :maxdepth: 1